 when companies such as American Express, British Airways and GE

 Capital set up captive units for customer support and transaction

 processing services.
 Independent BPO vendors began emerging few

 years ago, though some healthcare BPO and CRM services companies

 existed earlier.
-In the recent months, IT services companies have
+IT services companies have

 also made a foray into the IT- enabled outsourcing realm.

 Over the past decade then, India has emerged as a preferred location